 Last time we discussed the “spatial gradient” or “3-gradient”, and here we follow up with two examples.
-Recall from before that a scalar field has gradient
+Recall from before that a scalar field

 , and the part of this which is orthogonal to an observer 4-velocity